The Brookbush Institute Glossary

 A-band: Refers to the part of the muscle cell that looks darker under a microscope.
 This area of the cell is darker due to the overlap of myosin and actin proteins and is where these proteins interact.

-Abdominal Drawing-In Manuever (ADIM)
+Abdominal Drawing-In Maneuver (ADIM)

 The "drawing-in" maneuver is a common cue used during exercise and rehabilitation programs.
-A light contraction of the transverse abominis (and potentially the entire intrinsic stabilization subsystem) achieved by gently pulling the lower abdominal region away from one's waistband.
+A light contraction of the transverse abdominis (and potentially the entire intrinsic stabilization subsystem) achieved by gently pulling the lower abdominal region away from one's waistband.
 This should have minimal effect on breathing, and should not be confused with a maximal contraction of the transverse abdominis resulting in a "vacuum pose".
 Abdominal drawing-in maneuver (ADIM) is a cue used in exercise and rehabilitation programs to activate the transverse abdominis and intrinsic stabilization subsystem.

 Abduction